Nick689/CustomPOS/Readme.md

 ## Description
 CustomPOS is a retail Point of Sale system programmed with LibreOffice macros and SQL requests so that you can customize it with only basic programming skill.

 CustomPOS GUI is highly efficient with only one page POS, there is no sub-page.
-Only one popup validation will trigger invoice recording.
+Only one popup validation will run invoice recording.

 All datas are stored on server.
 To save your datas you only have to backup the database.